 This is when lightening struck in the form of a vinyl record by legendary jazz violinist, Stephane Grappelli.
 Hearing Grappelli and the other virtuoso violinists from the swing era opened up a new world of possibilities which, after nine years of playing the violin, Randy never knew existed.
 Not only did he find his voice, he went on to create a place in education where this music would be a prominent part of the foundation for any aspiring string student who came his way.

 Only two years later at age 21, he founded and chaired the string department at Berklee College of Music in Boston.
-Since then he has gone on to teach internationally and is co-author, along with Bob Phillips, of the acclaimed Jazz Philharmonic Series by Alfred Music Publishing -- his teaching method for alternative strings.
+Since then he has gone on to teach internationally and is co-author, along with Bob Phillips, of the acclaimed Jazz Philharmonic Series, his teaching method for alternative strings -- available at Alfred Music Publishing.

 With Randy's growing reputation as a pioneer in modern string education, performances are almost always coupled with a workshop or a visit to a nearby string department.
 In fact, with more than 30 years of hands-on experience, he is reprising his role of starting a college level alternative string department.
 This time it's at McNally Smith College of Music in St Paul, Minnesota where his students receive Bachelor and Master degrees in alternative string education from an extraordinary working musician and a gifted teacher who's been there and back.